 Te Hunga Manenei is a study that aims to understand why some tamariki are not vaccinated on time.
 We know that getting tamariki vaccinated may not always be easy.
 That’s why we are designing survey questions to find out what barriers and difficulties whānau face when deciding about or accessing vaccinations for their tamaiti.
 This will help our services to work better for our whānau and their needs.

-This study is part of a 4-year project developed by our colleagues in Australia and led by Associate Professor Margie Danchin from the Murdoch Children’s Research Institute and the University of Melbourne.
+This study is part of a 4-year project developed by our colleagues in Australia and led by Professor Margie Danchin from the Murdoch Children’s Research Institute and the University of Melbourne.
 The Aotearoa New Zealand arm of the project is led by Professor Nikki Turner and Dr Esther Willing (Ngāti Toarangatira, Ngāti Koata, Ngā Ruahine).
 It is being carried out from the Immunisation Advisory Centre at the University of Auckland.

 The survey asks questions about whānau experiences and thoughts around immunisation.
 It has already been trialled in Australia and we are trialling it to see if it is appropriate for whānau in Aotearoa New Zealand.
 Parents of tamariki Māori under 5 years of age from South Auckland, Northland and Waikato regions will be invited to participate.
 We are surveying 680 parents, over 18 years old, with tamaiti aged up to 5 years.